ghimirear/readme-generator/README.md

 - [Contributors](#contributors)
 - [Licence](#licence)
 - [Contact](#contact)
-#title
+# title
 readme
 #### Summary
-siple app to generate readme on the basis of some preset questions and user answers.
+This is an simple app to generate an simple but professional **readme** file on the basis of preset standard questions and answer response.
 ### Installation
-install node and then dependent packages.
+first install node, npm packages and all dependent files.
 ### How to use your application
-run in external terminal and answers the asked questions.
+run index.js file in external terminal or command line and answer the asked questions.
 ### How to contribute to this project?
-right now no contributions.
+For right now I am also learning, give me sometime to play with it I will put a link for how you can contribute this project.
 ### Contributors
-No. Not any for right now.
+No this is a solo project.
 ### Licence
-the GPL licence
+the GNU licence
 ### Acknowledge
-Thanks for everyone espicially Sheela Ghimire.
+Thanks for everyone for helping me out in all situations.
 ### Contact
 ### github
 https://github.com/ghimirear